The Magnus Archives takes the standard weekly horror anthology podcast format and gives it an exciting overhaul.

-Are you here because you’ve just finished binging the series, and now you need something totally new to listen to?
+Are you here because you’ve just finished binging the series, and now you need something new to listen to?
 Then you have come to the perfect place!

 I’ve hunted around to find the best shows that are similar to the Magnus Archives so that you can more quickly fill the void left in its wake!
 Read on below to find out what these shows are.